verana-labs/verifiable-trust-spec/spec.md

 - VPR entries (Trust Registries, Credential Schemas, Permissions, ...)
 - Ecosystem DID Documents
 - Linked Verifiable Presentations published in DID Documents
-- Verifiable Trust Credentials and Verifiable Trust JSON Schema Credentials
+- Verifiable Trust Credentials and Verifiable Trust Json Schema Credentials
 - On-chain digestSRI anchoring data

 Using this indexed data, a relying party (or a wallet acting on its behalf) can answer higher-level trust questions such as the following.